gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

 {% endhighlight %}

 ###Validating a project

-You can validate a project.
-This would report some problems like referential integrity issues etc.
+Use the following to validate a project, which also checks for referential integrity issues:

 {% highlight ruby %}
 project = GoodData::Project['project_id']
 project.validate
 {% endhighlight %}

-###Objects transfer
+* For API documentation, see [Data Model API](https://developer.gooddata.com/api#data-model).

+###Transfer objects between projects

-Imagine you have a project.
-You cloned it created some new report or dashboard and would like to transfer it back to the original project.
-This is what `transfer_objects` is for.
-You can transfer metrics, dashboards and reports.
-The models of the projects should ideally be identical.
+Suppose you have two projects.
+In one, you have created a new report, and you would like to transfer this object to the other project.

+The `transfer_objects` can be used to transfer metrics, dashboards and reports.

+**NOTE:** Before you transfer objects, please verify that the logical data models of the projects are identical or are unlikely to cause conflicts with the imported objects.

 {% highlight ruby %}
 project_from = GoodData::Project['project_id_from_which_migrate']